bvumesh/Salmonella-Classification/README.md

 ## 📄 License

-This project is open source — Feel free to use and modify the code for your research or application purposes.
+This project is open source — feel free to use and modify the code for your research or application purposes.